kotlin-hands-on/hands-on/Creating a website with Ktor/03_static-content.md

 # Static Content

-The first type of content we want to serve up on our website are existing static files, be these images or HTML.
+The first type of content we want to serve up on our website are existing static files.
+These could be HTML files, images, or any other type of file.

-For serving static content we can use a specific routing function already built in to Ktor, named `static`.
-The function takes two parameters, the
+For serving static content, we can use a specific routing function already built in to Ktor named `static`.
+The function takes two parameters: the
-URL which corresponds to static contents, and a lambda where we can define the `resources` bundle that serves this content.
+URL which corresponds to static contents, and a lambda where we can define the `resources` bundle that serves this content:

 ```kotlin
 fun Application.module() {
     routing {